E. S. Johnny Walker

-E. S. Johnny Walker (June 18, 1911 – October 8, 2000) was an American politician who served two terms in the United States House of Representatives from 1965 to 1969.
+E. S. Johnny Walker (June 18, 1911 – October 8, 2000) was an American World War II veteran and politician who served two terms in the United States House of Representatives from 1965 to 1969.

 Early life and education

 Walker was born in Fulton, Kentucky, and attended public schools there until his family moved to Albuquerque, New Mexico in 1926.
 He graduated from Albuquerque High School and attended the University of New Mexico and George Washington University.

+World War II

 In 1942, he enlisted in the United States Army and served during the Second World War in the North African and European Theaters of operation until the end of the war.
 He was discharged in 1945.

 Career

 Walker was elected to the New Mexico House of Representatives in 1948.
 Walker also served as majority whip.
 His most notable accomplishment in the State Legislature was sponsoring legislation to allow women to serve on juries.